seclerp/Leaves/README.md

 After that, press Build and Run green button on the top (or Ctrl+F5 to run without debugging, F5 to debug)

-If compilation will be fine, you will se window like that:
+If compilation will be fine, you will see window like that:

 ![GitHub Logo](/images/screenshot.png)